Satyam/firmata-http-bridge/README.md

 The `type` property has now a suffix of `_reply` and a `meta.date` property has been added with the ISO 8601 date when the command was executed, possibly for logging purposes or whatever.

-If the URL has an invalid pin or mode, for example:  `http://localhost:8000/pinMode/999/1` the server would reply with a type suffix of `_error` and an `error` property:
+If the URL has an invalid pin or mode the server would reply with a type suffix of `_error` and an `error` property:

 ```json
 {